Krunal022/errik-clone/README.md

 - Pixel-perfect clone of the original Errik site
 - Responsive design for all screen sizes
 - Smooth animations and modern UI elements
-- Built with plain HTML, CSS & JS
+- Built with plain HTML, SCSS

 ---